 Easy Grilled Green Tomatoes Recipe

-Our grilled green tomatoes recipe wasn’t planned.
-It was a result of an accident.
-At some point during our garden duties of tying up the tomato vines on the trellis, we inevitably bump a healthy green tomato and watch it fall to the ground.
-Darn it.
-There’s nothing more frustrating than to watch a beautiful heirloom tomato grow to it’s perfect shape and never see it to it’s full ripened stage.
+There’s nothing more frustrating than to watch a beautiful heirloom tomato grow to it’s perfect shape and never see it to its full ripened stage.
 Our clumsy hands somehow manage to break tender vines that are laden with tomato flowers.
 We accidentally bump green tomatoes off the plants.
 It’s for reasons like these that we find the excuse to grow about twenty heirloom tomatoes because not only are we “slightly” obsessed, but also to balance out all the green tomatoes that fall to the ground.
 We’ve pickled many-a-green tomatoes and we’ve churned out several batches of fried green tomatoes.
 But this afternoon, after staring at two beautiful green heirlooms that bumped to the ground, we decided to do something different.
 Our motto for lunch was : Grill-it-Green.

 Video: Grilled Green Tomatoes

 We heated up the grill for a Vietnamese pork lunch and with some leftover marinade, we decided to to just lather the slices of green tomato in the sauce and throw it on the grill.
 What did we have to lose?
 If we didn’t like the taste of it, at least we tried to make use of fallen green fruit.
 Our marinade was simple and garlicky and if it was good enough for pork, we felt that it would be good enough for two humble and plump green tomatoes.

 Oh my.
 Why didn’t we grill green tomatoes before?
 Why oh why did this just come into our lives now?